-Everything mentioned above can seem convincing factors to use animation all around the app or website, but in practice we insist on being very careful and wise in applying motion in design.
-As nothing is ideal in our world, animation in UI also has the number of minuses that should be carefully researched and analysed before deciding on this or that animation.
+Everything mentioned above can seem convincing factors to use animation all around the app or website, but in practice, we insist on being very careful and wise in applying motion in design.
+As nothing is ideal in our world, animation in UI also has a number of minuses that should be carefully researched and analyzed before deciding on this or that animation.
 Some of them are:

 If your animation is too heavy and the conditions of the product use were not analyzed thoughtfully, it can bring out the problem of long loading and annoy users instead of creating positive emotions